IMSHOX/OXOTP/README.md

 ## WHY M5StickC ?
 The M5StickC is a compact device with screen, battery and RTC build in with a cheap price.

-Less than 10 dollar M5StickC will make huge difference in quality/price with others OTPs
+Less than 10 dollar M5StickC will make huge difference in quality/price with others OTPs to get a secured device for 2FA.